 2. Danny Iny – The Freddy Krueger Of Blogging

-When Danny Iny started his marketing business „Firepole Marketing“ (he rebranded his company to Mirasee in 2016) he was not famous.
+When Danny Iny started his marketing business „Firepole Marketing“ (he rebranded his company to Mirasee in 2016) he was not a famous blogger or marketer.
 Their traffic was nothing to get excited about at 30 visits per day.
 He was in debt from a former venture, and he simply had to make this work fast.

 And he turned to posting on other blogs that already had an audience.